mtw/mtw.github.io/Pelican/content/blog/2021-12-16-Caveats-to-deep-learning-approaches-to-RNA-secondary-structure-prediction.rst

 :slug: Caveats-to-deep-learning-approaches-to-RNA-secondary-structure-prediction
 :author: mtw
 :title: Current deep learning methods unable to predict RNA secondary structures
-:description: Published AI approaches for RNA structure prediction suffer from massively biased training sets, resulting in severely degraded prediction quality on arbitrary RNAs
+:description: Existing AI methods for RNA structure prediction face issues due to biased training data, leading to poor predictions for diverse RNA molecules
 :summary: Machine learning of RNA structure is more challenging than you might think.
 Using synthetic data from ViennaRNA's RNAfold to study the capabilities and shortcomings of neural networks for RNA secondary structure prediction in a controlled setting, we argue that shortcomings in the artificial setting will translate to real data

 Published AI approaches for RNA structure prediction suffer from massively biased training sets, resulting in severely degraded prediction quality on arbitrary RNAs.
 Using inverse RNA folding, i.e. generating sequences that are compatible with a given structure, we generate synthetic data with the same bias as published deep learning approaches.
 A network trained on this set performs well on sequences that have no sequence similarity but fold into structures contained in the training set.
 On sequences with unrelated structures performance falls drastically.
 Thus, the network generalizes well to new sequences, but not to new structures.